wireapp/wire-server/docs/developer/building.md

    make cabal.project.local
    ```

-   This should be re-run whenver new local cabal package is added to the cabal project.
+   This should be re-run whenver a new local cabal package is added to the cabal project.

 Then the following Makefile targets can be used to compile and test wire-server locally: